5 best investments that hedge against inflation, and others to avoid

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Investors are increasingly worried about how inflation could impact their portfolios.
-Stocks have declined to start the year due to concerns about the highest rate of inflation in 40 years and the steps the Federal Reserve is expected to take to combat it.
-It might be a good time to evaluate your portfolio and decide if adding some inflation hedges makes sense for you.
+Investors remain worried about how inflation could impact their portfolios.
+While inflation has come down off its multi-decade highs, it remains persistently elevated, despite the aggressive efforts of the Federal Reserve to rein it in.
+So it might still be a good time to evaluate your portfolio and decide if adding some inflation hedges makes sense for you.

 Topics covered on this page